lotteries-io/lotteries-io.github.io/_link-relationships/original-retailer-order.md

 ---
 # Original Retailer Order Link Relationship

-Describes a link to a resource where a representation can be found of the original [order](../concepts/order) placed by a [retailer](../concepts/retailer).
+A link to a resource containing the exact bytes of the original [Order](../concepts/order) document submitted by the [Retailer](../concepts/retailer).

+The HTTP headers that were signed in the original request are also returned with the result.
+The `request-target` pseudo-header that is also signed is made into an explicit header in the returned resource.